movalex/BMD_requests/README.md

 11. Add the possibility to replace a node with another one from the flow with keystroke + mouse drag.
 Eg. I have a merge node connected to my tree but I want to change it to a bool already existing in my flow viewer.
 I should be able to hold down ctrl, drag the bool over my merge and they should swap places, connecting FG and BG (or other equal named inputs) automaticly.

+12. Add the option to open node groups in full flow views (ether as sub tabs or replace the flow content with group and include an exit button)

+13. Add a filtering dialog that highlights the border of all nodes in the flow of a selected type, active/inactive within a given frame range, contain expresions, contain custom controls, or contain keyframes.

+14. Overhaul the Custom Controls interface so it is easier to use and commit changes without closing the interface.

 ### Media Management and Workflow
 1. Add a scaled down media management page with project management / version and revision features like Generation.

 2. Add external referencing of other .comp files so that a loader can read for all available savers from the externally referenced comp, let the user select which saver to pull results from, then checks for dependencies on disk.
 If a dependency doesn't exist on disk, then the external comp frame gets rendered automatically and saved to disk according to the saver parameters and subsequently loaded into the current open comp. - This is useful for templating, adding overlays and watermarks, pre-comps, and merging split comps.

+### Fuse Development
+1. Add a GUI/ integrated IDE for developing Fuses and Macros.
+Within this GUI, add a sidebar with a library of preset functions and all availalbe classes, etc. Also include a GUI section with Checkboxes and naming fields for FuRegisterClass.
+Include a dropdown menu to select which category the Fuse belongs in or create a new category.